wint3rmuted/Playlists-Cheatsheets/CTF-Boxes/Windows/Algernon.md

 LPORT=80

 Python
-I then, start a TCP listener on port 80 and run the exploit. python3 49216.py
+Start a TCP listener on port 80 and run the exploit. python3 49216.py
 ```
 ##  Post-Exploitation